Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 One of the reasons I like using this tool is that you can upload a photo to analyze the colors.

 Let’s upload a colorful image and see what kind of color palette we get in response.

 After uploading this photo, here are the colors that the Adobe Color Wheel assembled into a palette for us.

-I'm going to bet that the color palette results aren't quite what you expected.
-Yet each of these results comes from placing a circle over part of the image.
+I bet the color palette results aren’t quite what you expected.
+Yet each result comes from placing a circle over part of the image.

 The sky, her dress, skin tones and the wall are all in there.

 We can move those circles around and pull out different colors.
 Imagine if I chose her hair instead of the sky, or used the skin tone from her face instead of her thigh.

 If you want a closer look at those colors, I published the color palette for you to review.
 There are plenty of other published color palettes on Adobe Color.
 If you have Creative Cloud, you can save these palettes and import them into Photoshop or other CC tools for color grading or design.

 An important part of this technique is identifying colors that don’t stand out to the human eye.
 That’s because the presence of surrounding colors makes us think the color is one thing when it’s really something else.
 The second color from the left is a good example.
 The wall doesn’t appear to be that color, but it is.

 Use color harmonies to create unity in your photos.
 Let’s define some of our terms to help you understand what colors work together.